dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ### Prerequisites
 Enable or install metrics exporter in your host application.
 ### Set up
-Hots application monitoring is disabled by default.
+Hosts application monitoring is disabled by default.
 See the [docs](https://dnationcloud.github.io/kubernetes-monitoring/docs/documentation/#hostmonitoring).
 To enable it just create application monitoring definition as follows:
 ```yaml
 hostMonitoring: